2025–26 Saint Mary's Gaels men's basketball team

-The 2025–26 Saint Mary's Gaels men's basketball team represents Saint Mary's College of California during the 2025–26 NCAA Division I men's basketball season.
-The team is led by head coach Randy Bennett in his 25th season at Saint Mary's.
-The Gaels play their home games at the University Credit Union Pavilion (Note: Formerly known as McKeon Pavilion) in Moraga, California, as members of the West Coast Conference (WCC).
+The 2025–26 Saint Mary's Gaels men's basketball team represented Saint Mary's College of California during the 2025–26 NCAA Division I men's basketball season.
+The team was led by head coach Randy Bennett in his 25th and final season at Saint Mary's.
+The Gaels played their home games at the University Credit Union Pavilion (Note: Formerly known as McKeon Pavilion) in Moraga, California, as members of the West Coast Conference (WCC).

 Previous season

 The Gaels finished the 2024–25 season 29–6, 17–1 in WCC play to win the regular season championship.
 As the No. 1 seed in the WCC tournament, they defeated Pepperdine in the semifinals and before losing to Gonzaga in the championship.
 They received an at-large bid to the NCAA tournament as the No. 5 seed in the East region, they defeated Vanderbilt in the first round before losing to Alabama in the second round.